Koredotcom/docs/docs/gale/playground/advanced-features.md

 To use a particular prompt version, select it and click **Use as a draft**.
 The prompt canvas automatically opens with selected prompt and system prompts.

+!!! note

+    You can select the 'Mark as a default version' option to set a preferred prompt as the default version.

 ## Prompt API Endpoint